Facebook is blocked in China: 3 ways to access it

 Can foreigners use Facebook in China?

-No. The Great Firewall of China applies to all users residing in the country regardless of their citizen status.
-However, it's possible to circumvent the block by using a VPN, Tor, or Shadowsocks with a remote server.
+No. The Great Firewall of China applies to all users residing in the country regardless of their citizenship status.
+However, some users may have luck circumventing the block by using a VPN, Tor Browser, or Shadowsocks proxy with a remote server.
 That way, through intermediaries, you can access all the content that otherwise would be blocked.

 Is social media banned in China?